 The Nyrstar First Aid Station is fully equipped for all first aid requirements.
-All injuries MUST be reported to the, Project Lead, Safety Department and the Project Manager.
+All injuries, including "Report Only" MUST be reported to the, Project Lead, Safety Department and the Project Manager.

 14.10 PERSONAL PROTECTIVE EQUIPMENT (PPE)

 The following minimum standards of PPE will be worn at all times by persons working on the Nyrstar site including the Outage Project: